zdurbin123/SongScout/README.md

 ### AWS Amplify Hosting:
 The frontend of our application is hosted in the AWS Amplify.
 You can access the live application at the following URL: https://main.d21q7yklqsarm.amplifyapp.com/
 ### Running Locally:
-Alternatively, Our react application can also run locallly using Vite by using the commmand npm run dev.
+Alternatively, Our react application can also run locallly using Vite by using the commmand `npm run dev`.